Connemara County Galway, Ireland Travel Guide

 Day tours from Galway City visit popular sites like Kylemore Abbey and Connemara National Park.

-Killary Fjord Boat Tours (from Leenane) and ferries to Inishbofin (from Cleggan) or Aran Islands (from Rossaveal).
+Killary Fjord Boat Tours (from Leenane) and ferries going to Inishbofin (from Cleggan) or Aran Islands (from Rossaveal).

 Planning your journeys well in advance is to navigating Connemara using public transportation.
 Services can be infrequent, especially in rural areas, requiring careful scheduling.